catchsomnath/nada-docs/site-admin/manage-licensed-requests.rst

 From the site administration there are a number of ways to see if any licensed requests have been received.

-Go to the dashboard.
-Pending requests show up as red in the catalog quicj summary section.
+Go to the dashboard - Pending requests show up as red in the catalog quick summary section.
 Clicking on this link goes to the Licensed Survey Requests management page.

+OR

-Or go to the Studies link on the top menu and select Licensed Requests from the submenu.
+Go to the Studies link on the top menu and select Licensed Requests from the submenu.

 The link shows a page with a list Licensed Requests received.
 The status column indicated the Pending requests.